oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 ### Adaptable
   * It should respond to the varying needs of each particular text
-  * Slightly different information for different genres (poem, manifesto, novel)
+  * Slightly different information for different genres (poem, manifesto, short story, novel, letter)

 ### Linked
-  * Eventually could be tied to style/presentation information at front end (CSS)
+  * Eventually could be tied semantically to style/presentation information at front end (CSS)
   * Files will be simpler, documentation more efficient

 ### Granular
-  * Submitted to more kinds of transformations
+  * Submitted to more kinds of transformations (more tools!)
   * Can generate individualized libraries

 ---